-Methotrexate is used to treat conditions in which some type of “excessive activity” in the body is causing problems.
+Methotrexate is used to treat conditions in which “excessive activity” in the body is causing problems.

-In cancers, certain cells in the body grow and multiply too quickly.
+In cancers, specific cells in the body grow and multiply too quickly.
 These cells then spread and damage nearby tissues.

 Methotrexate is about stopping the growth of cancer cells.
-For this, it affects the genetic material of the cells and this reduces the number of new cells that the body produces.
+This affects the genetic material of the cells, reducing the number of new cells that the body produces.

 It is believed that rheumatoid arthritis is caused by an excess of activity of the immune system.
 The immune system normally protects the body against attack by micro-organisms that can cause harm, such as germs.

 However, in rheumatoid arthritis, the immune system begins to attack its own body as if they were exogenous agents.
-Although it is not known exactly how methotrexate works in rheumatoid arthritis, it is thought to have an effect on the functioning of the immune system.
+Although it is not known precisely how methotrexate works in rheumatoid arthritis, it is thought to affect the functioning of the immune system.

-In psoriasis, the skin cells in the outer layer of the skin multiply faster than normal.
+In psoriasis, the skin cells in the outer layer of the skin multiply faster than usual.
 Methotrexate helps in psoriasis by reducing the overproduction of skin cells.

 Before taking methotrexate

-Before starting to take methotrexate, it is important that the doctor knows:
+Before starting to take methotrexate, the doctor must know:

 - If you are pregnant or intend to have children in the future.